 - The enterprise comms IT stack you’re focused on building must align with your operational strategy and show a return on investment through time savings/productivity improvements.

 - Cross-channel notifications, personalization, mobile employee app, artificial intelligence, and automation are all attainable features when building an enterprise communication IT stack.
 Specifically, think how the software you need today could complement your existing tools or help you as you evolve your communication strategy in the future.

 - Just as a solution supports productivity, solutions must also reduce IT dependencies and internal communicators’ tactical work, not create more complexities.
 Whether it’s expediting distribution and reinforcing notifications and compliance messages to building more functionality on your intranet platform.

-IT Procurement: Shopping and Vendor Selection
+Shopping and Vendor Selection

 Next, it’s time to research vendors and their product offerings now that you have an idea of the solution you’re looking for and have IT and stakeholders’ buy-in.

 It’s helpful to connect with professional organizations like Internal Comms Pro to obtain more information on what tools IC professionals from companies large and small utilize.
 Also, check out software buying guides like G2 or Capterra.
 There’s a lot to consider when qualifying and comparing software vendors.
 For starters, you should evaluate

 - The product or service’s overall quality: Are product features and functionality superior to other software providers?